ozfortress/citadel-automatch-source/README.md

-# Citadel-AutoMatch for Source Engine
+# Citadel-AutoMatch for the Source Engine

 ## Dependencies